 COTTON AND ALCOHOL

 Another simple option to remove perfume or fragrance from your clothes.
-Taking a cotton ball and moistening it with a little alcohol to pass it through the garment looking for more or less the places.
+Take a cotton ball and moisten it with a little alcohol to pass it through the garment looking for more or less the places.
 Where the smell we want to remove is sticking to us, at the finish we hang the garment for about 25 minutes.

 BORAX AND SODIUM BICARBONATE/ BAKING SODA

-To do this you just have to mix the borax and the baking soda in equal parts to create an ideal odor removal powder compound that works even for the pungent smell of tobacco.
+To remove perfume smell from clothes, you just have to mix the borax and the baking soda in equal parts to create an ideal odor removal powder compound that works even for the pungent smell of tobacco.
 Put on the garment and sprinkle the mixture and let it rest for about 25 minutes, then take it and shake the garment so that the mixture spreads while you are removing it and that’s it.